Interdisciplinary Studies with Preparation for Higher Education BA

 This extended course is for mature students, who haven't normally studied at this level previously, looking to return to study and wishing to progress to a range of degrees (both full and part-time) in the social sciences, arts or healthcare.

-On successful completion of the foundation year, and subject to meeting the requirements of your progression, you’ll continue to year one of your chosen degree course.
-Recent students have progressed to a variety of full-time and part-time degrees in the Lifelong Learning Centre, social sciences, humanities, and healthcare.
+On successful completion of the foundation year, subject to meeting the requirements of your progression, you’ll advance to year one of your chosen degree.
+Recent students have progressed to a variety of full-time and part-time degrees in social sciences, humanities, and healthcare.

 Lifelong Learning Centre Support